 The American Academy of Pediatrics recommends cholesterol screening in children 9 years-old and up; as young as 2 if at risk due to genetics and other factors.
 If your child’s cholesterol is high, a low-fat diet and statin drugs, now FDA approved for children, may be prescribed to prevent future heart disease.

-What???
-Put children on drugs that are known to cause serious side effects?
+Why would you put children (or anyone) on drugs that are known to cause the following serious side effects:

 Cholesterol lowering drugs have NOT been proven safe for long-term use for children (or really anyone, for that matter).
-Unfortunately, drug studies tend to be short-term, or are stopped when they begin producing harm.
-They are also often funded by the companies themselves, so researchers tend to be biased, with statistics frequently manipulated – or fabricated.
+Unfortunately, drug studies tend to be short-term or are stopped when they begin producing harm.
+Often funded by the companies themselves, researchers tend to be biased and statistics are frequently manipulated – or fabricated.
 To learn more about these drugs, read The Problem with Statins.

 Contrary to what we’ve been told, both HDL and LDL cholesterol are good.
 The following are just a few ways cholesterol keeps us mentally and physically healthy:

-Our body constantly strives to keep us in balance, and this includes managing cholesterol.
-25% of cholesterol used by the body comes from our diet; the rest is manufactured.
+A healthy body is highly efficient at managing levels of cholesterol.
+Just 25% of this substance comes from our diet; the rest is manufactured.
 If we eat a lot of saturated fats, less cholesterol is produced.
 When levels are low, your liver puts out more to maintain balance.

-An unhealthy body/mind produces arteries that are weak and damaged.
-Inflammation occurs as a natural response, and LDL cholesterol, a waxy healing substance, is called to the scene.
-To repair the damaged blood vessel and keep us alive, the body deposits cholesterol into the artery wall.
+When arteries become weak and damaged, the body sends LDL cholesterol, a waxy healing substance, to the scene.
+To repair the damaged blood vessel and keep us alive, cholesterol is deposited into the artery wall.
 High levels of LDL (the so-called bad cholesterol) indicate that the body is doing its job of repairing your arteries.